 6. 2015 Homestead Quarter (Snow on the Roof Error)

-Other error variations of the 2015 Homestead Quarter include “Popped Corn” showing Die Chips in the stalks, and the “Leaky Bucket” variety which shows as a die break at the bottom of the bucket.
+Other error variations of the 2015 Homestead Quarter include “Popped Corn,” showing Die Chips in the stalks, and the “Leaky Bucket” variety, which shows a die break at the bottom of the bucket.

-The “Snow on the Roof” error has become one of the more widely recognized modern quarter errors.
+The “Snow on the Roof” error has become a more widely recognized modern quarter error.
 Well-preserved examples of this error can make this one of the most valuable quarters in the 50 State Quarters Series.
-In graded and certified condition these coins catch be worth well over $300 at auction.
+These coins could be worth well over $300 at auction in graded and certified condition.

 Condition | Value |